 Technical or mechanical faults within the server

-Move everything other then the EDB files into a temporary folder and then try mounting the database
+Move everything, other than the EDB files, into a temporary folder and then try mounting the database

-Check the status of the log files by running the command eseutil /mh in the server’s command prompt.
-If the operation terminates with error 501 JET_errLogFileCorrupt message it means the log file is damaged.
-Follow the below mentioned steps to fix the error:
+Check the status of log files by running the command eseutil /mh in the server’s command prompt

 Locate a working backup of the corrupted log file

 Delete the damaged log file and recover it from its backup